 Our Engineering hiring process at Teads

-Building a great interview process that gives great feedback about how well a candidate will fit your engineering team is quite tricky.
-There is no magic playbook, although many have covered this subject and published great resources.
+Building a great interview process that provides a good signal of how well a candidate will fit your engineering team can be complex.
+There is no magical playbook, although many have covered this subject and published great resources.

-In this article, rather than giving you a recipe, we will describe our process, and let the different people involved detail what they are looking for during the interviews.
+In this article, rather than give you an exact recipe, we will describe our process, and allow the team to narrow down what they are looking for during the interviews.

 An Engineering team by the sea (mostly)

-Our engineering department gathers 120+ people split into feature teams.
-However, if you have a look at our open positions you will notice that few of them will mention a specific team.
+Our engineering department comprises 200+ people, split into several feature teams and core teams.
+If you have a look at our open positions, you will notice that some of them will mention a specific team: we strive to provide visibility into open positions based on priority and to introduce some of our teams to potential candidates.
+But in reality all our teams are recruiting!

-In fact, we are not looking to fill a specific position prior to meeting someone, we try to find the best fit within our organization depending on the candidate’s wishes.
+In fact, we are not looking to fill a specific position prior to meeting someone, we try to find the best fit within our organization based on a candidate’s experience and individual career goals.
 This flexibility gives room for open discussions and avoids applying too many constraints.

-On average we welcome 3 newcomers every month in the engineering team.
-It requires quite some work and we have built and refined a standardized, yet tailored workflow to accommodate different seniority profiles.
+On average we welcome 4 newcomers a month into the engineering team.
+It requires vigorous work and we have built and refined a standardized, yet tailored workflow to accommodate different seniority profiles.

-We chose to have an in-house team of recruiters which helps in keeping up with our hiring needs in a fast-paced environment.
-This team is based in Montpellier (south of France) but we also hire for our two other engineering hubs in Paris and Bucharest.
+We choose to have an in-house team of recruiters which helps in keeping up with our hiring needs in a fast-paced environment.
+Our Tech Recruitment team is split between our two French engineering hubs: Montpellier (south of France) and Paris.
+They also hire for our third engineering hub in Bucharest (Romania).

 In this context, it’s a challenge to ensure a consistent experience considering the number of candidates we have.
-If you add the fact that we frequently have new opportunities it can be even harder to keep our process as short as possible as new positions might open along the way.
+If you add the fact that we are frequently opening new positions, it can be challenging to keep our process as efficient as possible.

 The main consequence of having most of our engineering team in Montpellier is that we have to attract talents to the south of France.
-The upside is that it’s easier to organize open events where we can meet with potential candidates in an informal way here.
-We can easily invite people to join us for a pizza party at lunchtime or even play Mölkky during after-work drinks outside the office, this might sound like a detail but we’ve got great weather here!
+The advantage is that it’s easier to organize open events where we can meet with potential candidates in an informal way here.
+This might sound like a tiny detail but we’ve got great weather here!

 Hanging out and sharing convivial moments is truly part of our culture.

-We care about our candidate experience and we know our process is quite thorough.
+We care about our candidate experience and we know our process is thorough.
 Our goal is to make sure that we are not wasting their time.
 This is a real tradeoff.
-We constantly assess if we should go further in the process and take up more precious time from applicants.
+We constantly assess if we should go further in the process and take up more of a candidate’s precious time.

-During this first short conversation (about 30 min) — preferably by phone, video conferencing or face-to-face — we mostly try to get to know each other, understand the candidate aspirations, motivations, and desires.
+During this first short conversation (about 30 mins) — preferably by phone or video conference — we mostly try to get to know each other, understand the candidate’s background, aspirations and motivations.

-It’s also a moment when we take time to give an overview of Teads and figure out if the person we are speaking to has questions about our business.
+It’s also a moment when we take time to give an overview of Teads and answer any questions the candidate may have about our business.

 Following this step, we send a debrief note to the managers involved.